-Flow Design is a virtual wind tunnel that makes airflow simulation accessible to any level engineer, architect, or product designer.
+Flow Design is a virtual wind tunnel that makes airflow simulation accessible beyond engineers, to architects, product designers, and students.

 Flow Design Standalone